rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 * **Restart policy**: Kindly refer to the [restart policy](/5_deep-dives/52_software-development/528_deployment-phase/#restart-policy).
 On reboot, devices configured using DHCP may boot up with a new IP address and the network configuration of a deployed routed network becomes invalid.
 This can be avoided by assigning a static IP to the device you intend to deploy a routed network to esp in production systems.

-#### Use Cases
+#### Use Case

 For the use case, let's take an example of 3 ROS packages:

 * package_A, package_B, and package_C are deployed in 3 devices respectively in a warehouse sharing the same local area network.

 We want to establish a communication between these 3  ROS packages.
-We can achieve the communication by using a cloud routed network.
-However, using a cloud routed network might cause a latency in the  communication even if the devices are sharing the same local area network.
-To avoid this,  you can use device routed network and bind the packages to it.
+You can use a device routed network and use it at the time of deployments of each package as described in the following.

 * Deploy package_A binding to the device routed network, device_network_1, as deployment_A.
 * Deploy package_B binding to the device routed network, device_network_1, as deployment_B.